Hiking Peru’s Inca Trail: A 4-Day Trek to Machu Picchu

 As we entered the Sun Gate I (at the top of the stairs), we looked down upon the wonder that is Machu Picchu.
 Words can’t quite capture the emotions I felt at that moment.
 You must see it in person to grasp the stunning beauty of this ancient citadel and appreciate its historical importance, which left us truly moved.

-Upon reaching Machu Picchu, Fletcher guided us through the various buildings within this magnificent place—which many consider an architectural wonder.
+At Machu Picchu, Fletcher led us through the buildings, sharing insights about this incredible architectural wonder.

 After a few hours, we hugged Fletcher goodbye, thanking him for his encouragement and guidance, and then caught a bus bringing us to the village of Augus Calientes, where I had booked a cheap hotel room so we could take our first shower since the start of the hike.